-2019 — The California State Legislature is considering Senator Scott Wiener’s Senate Bill 34, the Dennis Peron and Brownie Mary Act to allow for the distribution of free cannabis for charitable purposes.
+2019 — The California State Legislature has passed Senator Scott Wiener’s Senate Bill 34, the Dennis Peron and Brownie Mary Act to allow for the distribution of free cannabis for charitable purposes.
 The Legislative Counsel’s Digest of SB 34 is posted below.
 This is the link to the California Legislative Information portal which contains the bill text and status.
-We urge everyone to join us in support of this compassionate measure.
+On October 13, 2019 California Governor Gavin Newsom signed the Dennis Peron & Brownie Mary Act into law.

 Introduced by Senator Wiener